schaferjart/MakeYaMamaLearnEnglish/README.md

 Some Mamas have worked all their lifes in carework.

-Thank you Mamas - and damn you society for this unfair setting.

-But when going on vacation these Mamas are fucked because these Mamas they speak no English and have never learned it - so, my Mama told me.
+When going on vacation these Mamas are fucked because these Mamas they speak no English and have never learned it - so, my Mama told me.

 When I told her to watch a series with subtitles she said, that this does not work for her because of slang and speed.
 When I gave her my phone after telling ChatGPT to be a benevolent English tutor she screamed at me to tell my phone to speak slower.